Weighted Reverse Leg Raise

 3. 3

-Hold the lift for a moment, then slowly lower your legs back down to the starting position.
+Slowly lower your legs back down to the starting position, maintaining control throughout the movement.

 Secondary Muscles